IT Support for Wealth Management Firms

 Managed IT and CISSP-led cybersecurity for Canadian wealth managers, CIRO dealers (formerly IIROC/MFDA), private-wealth practices, and family offices.
 Aligned to the CIRO 2026 Annual Compliance Report and OSFI third-party-risk expectations.

-Fusion Computing delivers Microsoft 365, advisor-portal access governance, AI governance, and incident response for Canadian wealth firms that have to answer to CIRO compliance examinations, OSFI third-party-risk reviews, and their own clients’ due-diligence questionnaires.
+Updated for 2026: Canadian-owned and operating since 2012, Fusion Computing provides IT support for wealth management firms across Canada, delivering Microsoft 365, advisor-portal access governance, AI governance, and incident response for firms that have to answer to CIRO compliance examinations, OSFI third-party-risk reviews, and their own clients’ due-diligence questionnaires.

 Best fit for Canadian wealth firms with 3 to 50 advisors plus their compliance and operations staff.